rust-lang-ru/book/rustbook-ru/nostarch/chapter08.md

 ## Storing Lists of Values with Vectors

 The first collection type we’ll look at is `Vec<T>`, also known as a *vector*.
-Vectors allow you to store more than one value in a single data structure that puts all the values next to each other in memory.
-Vectors can only store values of the same type.
+Vectors allow you to склад more than one value in a single data structure that puts all the values next to each other in memory.
+Vectors can only склад values of the same type.
 They are useful when you have a list of items, such as the lines of text in a file or the prices of items in a shopping cart.